dichlorodiphen/chat-app/README.md

 ## What is this?

+DISCLAIMER: This section is more of a general ramble, as I don't have time to clean it up.
+The information here is relevant though!

 Nimble Chat is a simple chatroom application.
 The application is structured in three tiers: a database, a backend, and a frontend.

 MongoDB is used for the database.
 The backend is implemented in Go mostly with the standard library.
 The frontend is implemented in TypeScript using React.